mohammadaliawan/ls-prep/notes/arrays.md

 Array#map returns a new array with each element of the original array transformed based on the return value of the block.

 Array#select returns a new array containing only those elements from the original array for which the block returns true.

+The main difference between #map and #select is the way the new element's value is chosen. #map returns a new array with each element transformed based on the block's return value.

+#select returns a new array containing elements selected only if the block's return value evaluates to true.